Davit Nazaretyan

 The days of hiring a cheap freelancer, generating AI content, and blasting the same article to 100 random sites are over.
 That strategy gets you ignored, or worse — flagged.

-• Be the expert: Don’t outsource your credibility.
+• Be the expert- Don’t outsource your credibility.
 If you have real experience or unique insights, showcase that.
 Editors want authentic contributions, not content mills.

-Legitimate businesses are wary of outside content — and for good reason.
+Legitimate businesses are wary of outside content, and for good reason.
 So, if you’re pitching a blog like G2, Hubspot, or Search Engine Journal, you have to prove why you’re different from the hundreds of others who are just trying to get a link.

-6. Strategic Content Collaboration (Play the Long Game)
+6. Strategic Content Collaboration (The Long Game)

 It’s like earning recurring links without doing the cold outreach every time.
 Play the long game, provide value, and become their go-to expert.